claudiofullscreen/hubble_observatory-1/README.md

 HubbleApiClient is a Ruby library to make it easy to interact with the Hubble API.

-## Usage

-This is a very early version, and right now you are limited to finding or creating unique Hubble UUID's given a talent account's email and database id.

 ## Installation and Configuration

 Add this line to your application's Gemfile: